Links and Information¶

 - Desktop Wallet

+- A wallet is a piece of software that stores your GoByte.
+There are many different wallet options, but it is imperative to choose a secure one.
 We recommend any of the following: GoByte Core Wallet / GoByte Electrum Wallet / Hardware Wallets

 - Digital Wallet